Department of Mathematics

 Students will typically complete the program in 3 semesters plus an internship or a research project during a summer.
 Students may pursue the program full-time or part-time.
-Courses are scheduled in the evenings and some have an online component to accommodate students who work full-time.
+Courses are scheduled in the evenings to accommodate students who work full-time.
 The program gives flexibility by allowing students to start in either the fall or the spring semester.

 The total cost for a master's degree is competitive for graduate programs in New York City.
 Financial support for graduate students in the M.S. in Applied Mathematics-Data Analytics is available on a competitive basis in the form of graduate assistantships.

 Applicants should possess a degree in a STEM or quantitative discipline, some exposure to computer programming, and have the desire to learn mathematical and computational methods which they will apply to real-world problems.
 The prerequisites for the program are multivariable calculus, probability or calculus-based statistics, linear algebra, and a programming class.